AdobeDocs/audience-manager.en/help/using/c-features/algorithmic-models/understanding-models.md

 ## Understanding TraitWeight {#concept_1E21CF71FBD04C3EA59554909828DAD5}

 [!UICONTROL TraitWeight] is a proprietary algorithm designed to discover new traits automatically.
-It compares trait data from your current traits and segments against all other first and third-party data that you have access to through [!DNL Audience Manager].
+It comcpares trait data from your current traits and segments against all other first and third-party data that you have access to through [!DNL Audience Manager].
 Refer to this section for a description of the [!UICONTROL TraitWeight] algorithmic discovery process.

 <!--
 traitweight.xml